Healthy eating on a budgetTuesday, 2 October 2018

 You are not alone if you think healthy eating comes with a hefty price tag.
 Many Australians believe that healthy foods cost more than packaged, convenient or fast food, but this is not necessarily the case.
 Healthy eating on a budget really comes down to being savvy and planning ahead.

 Try these cost-saving ideas to help you make healthier food choices without breaking the bank:

 Foods that are promoted as being a ‘superfood’ tend to cost more and may be overrated.
 For example, a protein ball costs around $3.00 per ball compared to about $1.21 for grain crackers with a small can of tuna.
 Tuna and crackers are not only cheaper but they have just as much, if not more, protein and make for a great travel snack!
 Other options could include a small handful of unsalted nuts for around $0.40 or a hard-boiled egg for $0.50 – this even allows for it being a free-range, jumbo egg.

 Don’t buy into the hype, you are often paying more for packaging or convenience.

 Fresh food is packed with nutrition and lower in added salt, sugar or fat.
 Not only this, but it can also end up cheaper.

-The Dietitians Association of Australia (DAA) highlighted the difference between some commonly eaten fresh versus processed food.
+Dietitians Australia (DA) highlighted the difference between some commonly eaten fresh versus processed food.
 For example:

 A serve of raw chicken is 100g (raw weight)